Frankfort Film Festival

 The 11th Annual Frankfort Film Festival, presented by State Savings Bank, is happening October 17-20, 2019.

 The 2019 Frankfort Film Festival will screen 16 award-winning films from around the globe.
 In addition, short films produced by students of Interlochen Arts Academy's Motion Picture Arts program and the winning films in our 3rd Annual Frankfort48 Film Festival will be shown preceding the festival's daily feature films.

-ALL TICKETS $10 EACH
+ALL TICKETS $12 EACH

+Tickets to festival films are $12 each, per person.
 The Garden Theater box office opens one hour prior to each film showing for individual ticket purchases.
 Tickets for individual shows are not available for advance purchase.

-FESTIVAL PASSES $85 EACH
+FESTIVAL PASSES $95 EACH

 DIRECTOR LEVEL FESTIVAL SPONSOR